karolkalinski/karolkalinski.github.io/_posts/2016-06-03-jprime-2016-summary.md

 Worth mentioning is also talk [DI-Frameworks](https://bgjug.sty.bz/bgjug/jPrime/2016/slides/DI-Frameworks-the hidden pearls - Sven Ruppert.pdf) - the hidden pearls[].
 A comprehensive guide to variety of dependency injection frameworks available on the market.
 I have learnt, that there is something besides Spring and this variety could be very useful.
 We can always find alternatives, that suits better our requirements.
 That is especially important, when dealing with microservice architecture.
 They can be more polyglot in terms of DI framework as well.

 All of the talks where well prepared.
 And combine theory with a lot of practice in the area of the subject.
 The conference is great value to money.
 It costs about 80 EUR, but can easily compete with western Europe conferences in terms of quality.
+And worth seeing  BGJug logo can be seen [here](https://jprime.io/images/bg-jug.png).

 The slides can be found here: https://jprime.io/nav/article/91